 The British Cleaning Council has 21 members, which cover every facet of the multi-million pound UK cleaning industry.

 Along with Quartz Business Media, the British Cleaning Council co-owns the world-renowned Cleaning Show.
-This is a regular and well-regarded exhibition held at the ExCel Centre London every two years, and is a highlight of the international cleaning industry calendar.
+This is a regular and well-regarded exhibition which alternates annually between the ExCel Centre London and Event City in Manchester, and is a highlight of the international cleaning industry calendar.

 The aim is to provide a showcase that both reflects and caters for the UK industry`s needs, with British Cleaning Council ploughing profits back into the industry, helping us pursue our policy of furthering the educational, training and promotional needs of its member bodies.